craigermcgreger/NTCIP_8008/docs/maintainer-responsibilities.md

 !!! note
     The LGPL v3 license is designed for compilable software that runs on a machine.
-    Like the CC BY license, it allows uers to use, distribute, modify, and contribute material as long as they give attribution to the original source and does not provide any rights to the names, trademarks, or logos of the original source.
+    Like the CC BY license, it allows users to use, distribute, modify, and contribute material as long as they give attribution to the original source and does not provide any rights to the names, trademarks, or logos of the original source.